 For youth sports coaches and team leaders in the workplace, it is an interesting saying, but is it true?
 Is the essence of group collaboration all about suppressing the individuality of the team members for the benefit of the group?
-The answer, in my opinion, is a resounding, "it depends."
+The answer, in our opinion, is a resounding, "it depends."
 Or "maybe."
 Or, "maybe not."
 Now that this is clear, let's dig in just a bit.

-Teams in the Workplace:
+Teams in the Workplace

 In the world of work, the purpose of the team is to harness the skills of the individuals to accelerate progress and improve performance.
 The theory suggests that the team should be (operative phrase) collectively more intelligent than the smartest member and be able to make better decisions than any one individual.

-Of course, the theory forgets to take into account the nuances of humans being humans and introducing all of the noisy, nasty complexities of ego and bias.
+In studies on idea generation (often referenced as brainstorming), teams should, in theory, generate more and better ideas than individuals working on their own.
 Guess what?
 The studies suggest that those egos and biases and the inherent socialization issues often get in the way of achieving this lofty objective.

 The foremost researcher on workplace teams during the past few decades, the late, Dr. Richard Hackman, offered:

 "I have no question that when you have a team, the possibility exists that it will generate magic, producing something extraordinary, but don’t count on it."